Vilmos Galló

-Vilmos Galló (born 31 July 1996) is a Hungarian professional ice hockey winger who plays for Linköping HC of the Swedish Hockey League (SHL).
+Vilmos Galló (born 31 July 1996) is a Hungarian professional ice hockey forward for Linköping HC of the Swedish Hockey League (SHL).

 Playing career

 Galló has played the majority of his career in Sweden, beginning with Flemingsbergs IK in 2010 where he played for their J18 and J20 teams.
 In 2013, he joined Linköping HC and played in their junior teams up to the 2015–16 season where he made his debut on their main roster.
-He joined Timrå IK in 2017, playing initially in the HockeyAllsvenskan before their promotion to the SHL.
+He joined Timrå IK in 2017, playing initially in the HockeyAllsvenskan before their promotion to the Swedish Hockey League (SHL).

-On May 20, 2019, Galló moved to Finland and signed for KooKoo of the Liiga.
-On 14th November 2021, Linköping HC announced that Galló is returning to the team, after four years.
+On 20 May 2019, Galló moved to Finland and signed with KooKoo of the Liiga.
+On 29 April 2021, he signed a two-year contract with Luleå HF.
+However, his stint with Luleå HF was short and on 14 November, Linköping HC announced that Galló was returning to the team.